-Principles of leadership Part 4: Leading by listening
+Principles of leadership Part 5: Leading by CommunicationAugust 20, 2021

 I have found that people tend to jump to conclusions that leads to interrupting the person that is speaking to them.
 I know I have had this problem more than once.

 We hear the first few sentences and assume the person speaking just wants a solution.
 We’re used to things moving fast and moving on so we try to get things out quickly and move along.

 What are you missing when you approach a conversation thinking you need to be done with it so you can get to what is next?

 You miss the whole point.
 Most people talk because they want someone else to listen.
 We learn about them as a person by actively listening to the whole story they want to tell.
 Listening leads to trust.